Film/Video & Photo Shoot Permit Application

 The Permit

-Once all aspects of your shoot have been approved and the payment has been processed, the Parking Services Department will issue a Film Permit that will outline the parameters of your shoot.
+Once all aspects of your shoot have been approved and the payment has been processed, the Parking Services Department will issue a Film Permit or Photo Shoot Permit that will outline the parameters of your shoot.
 You must keep this permit on hand during production.
 Film permits are not renewable or transferrable.
 Once the permit invoice is paid it is non-refundable.

 Moratoriums/Seasonal Restrictions